telerik/blazor-docs/deployment/nuget-keys.md

 1. Enter a name for the NuGet Key and click **Generate Key**.

-1. To copy the key, select **Copy and Close**.
+1. To copy the key, click **Copy and Close**.
 Once you close the popup dialog, you can no longer copy the generated key.
 For security reasons, the **NuGet Keys** page displays only a portion of the key.

     ![Copy Generated NuGet Key](../deployment/images/copy-nuget-key.png)